menu

 Arlington - Lake Preston is a very small town located in the state of South Dakota.
 With a population of 3,196 people and just one neighborhood, Arlington - Lake Preston is the 39th largest community in South Dakota.
 Arlington - Lake Preston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Arlington - Lake Preston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Arlington - Lake Preston are a mix of both white- and blue-collar jobs.
+Arlington - Lake Preston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Arlington - Lake Preston is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Arlington - Lake Preston who work in management occupations (18.61%), office and administrative support (8.59%), and teaching (6.95%).

 Because of many things, Arlington - Lake Preston is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Arlington - Lake Preston really has some of the features that families look for when choosing a good community to raise children.
 Is Arlington - Lake Preston perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-In terms of college education, Arlington - Lake Preston is nearly on par with the US average for all cities of 21.84%: 20.45% of adults 25 and older in Arlington - Lake Preston have a bachelor's degree or advanced degree.
+The percentage of adults in Arlington - Lake Preston who are college-educated is close to the national average for all communities of 21.84%: 20.45% of the adults in Arlington - Lake Preston have a bachelor's degree or advanced degree.

 The per capita income in Arlington - Lake Preston in 2022 was $38,520, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $154,080 for a family of four.
 However, Arlington - Lake Preston contains both very wealthy and poor people as well.